Harry's House: Background and composition

-Composition
+"Cinema" was Styles's "fun" track which he started writing while being on a treadmill.
+The album features John Mayer on lead guitar on both "Cinema" and "Daydreaming".
+Of "Daydreaming", Styles' collaborator Tyler Johnson first sent Styles a voice note while he was driving from Palm Springs to LA called 'idea on the 101 rough' that kickstarted the track.
+Mayer was working in the studio across the corridor from Styles and Styles asked him to listen to the song for a breakdown section, he grabbed one of Mitch Rowland's guitars and played to the track.

+"Love of My Life" is Styles's way of showing his love and appreciation to England and home.
+Styles stated he wrote the song at Sony Music Entertainment CEO Rob Stringer's house and features Stringer's ringtone in the background at his One Night Only concert for Apple Music: Live.

-Musically, Harry's House takes influence from Japan's 1970s-80s city pop genre, and primarily features pop-funk, pop rock, synth-pop songs, with elements of R&B. Jon Dolan of Rolling Stone described the album's musical sound as "bright", especially the production's use of synths and horns over synth-pop and R&B songs.
+Musically, Harry's House takes influence from Japan's 1970s-80s city pop genre, and primarily features synth-pop, new wave, pop rock and pop-funk styles, with elements of R&B.

 Release and promotion

 Styles announced the title of his upcoming third studio album as Harry's House on 23 March 2022, unveiling its artwork, a 40-second trailer and the album's release date of 20 May 2022.
 In the trailer, Styles steps on the podium of a theatre and grins while a "house façade" rises near him and reversed synthesisers play in the background; the audio would later be revealed to be a backwards version of the album's closing track, "Love of My Life".
 Joni Mitchell, whose 1975 album The Hissing of Summer Lawns featured a track called "Harry's House / Centerpiece", tweeted that she "love[d] the title".
 Upon announcing the album, Styles set up an interactive website and a new Twitter account.
 The messages published included "you are home" and "in this world, it's just us, you know it's not the same as it was".
 The album was released on 20 May 2022 through Erskine and Columbia.

 On 15 April 2022, during his Coachella headlining performance, Styles performed "As It Was" live for the first time, in addition to two then-unreleased songs from the album, "Boyfriends" and "Late Night Talking".

 One month before the album's release, Harry's House was reportedly leaked on Twitter in its entirety.
-Sony, owner of Columbia Records, publicly condemned the leak in a tweet.
+Sony, owner of Columbia Records, publicly condemned the leak in a since deleted tweet.

 On 26 May 2022, in a segment on The Late Late Show with James Corden, Styles and James Corden filmed a music video for the song "Daylight" directed by the latter, in which they visit an apartment belonging to some fans.
 Both the music video and segment were released on the show's YouTube channel on 28 May 2022.